The 2019 sandstone grave stone of the Edgar Mathew Bacon character Hulda The Witch.

 And so Hulda the witch remained from 1897 until the mid 20th century when she began to make intermittent appearances in local newspapers.
 Writing a 1954 series of articles on “Myths and Legends” for the Tarrytown Daily News, Gene Chillemi mostly stuck with Bacon’s original tale.
 He did, however, give Hulda a skill with languages that has been picked up by most subsequent retellings: “Her knowledge of languages gave her easy converse with Indians.”

 “Things looked really bad.
 The redcoats out-numbered us three to one.
 We were getting the worst of it.
 About this time, Hulda appeared, carrying her musket.
-She tool a place in the front line.
+She took a place in the front line.
 She fought better than a dozen of us.
 She renewed our courage.
 On that day, Hulda the Witch turned the tide for us.”

 Old Ben, sexton of the Old Dutch Church, Tarrytown Daily News, November 28, 1975